mehackit/sonic-pi-workshop/_exercises/02-make-a-song/02-drum-beat.md

 That's a steady backbeat.
 Change the tempo and play with the samples.
 When you start writing the sample name, you can browse different samples with the auto-complete feature.
 Try different samples and check out what they sound like.

-The `:drums` loop starts with a kick, plays snare on the two, kick on the and of two and on three, then a snare on the four.
+The `:drums` loop starts with a kick, plays snare on the two, kick on three, then a snare on the four.
 Then the loop starts again:

 <img src="{{ "/img/live_loop.png" | prepend: site.baseurl}}">